Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Abstract

-{ \paragraph{Abstract.} The aim of this paper is twofold.
-We first present a construction of overconvergent automorphic sheaves for Siegel modular forms by generalising the perfectoid method, originally introduced by Chojecki--Hansen--Johansson for automorphic forms on compact Shimura curves over $\Q$.
-These sheaves are then verified to be isomorphic to the ones introduced by Andreatta--Iovita--Pilloni.
-Secondly, we establish an overconvergent Eichler--Shimura morphism for Siegel modular forms, generalising the result of Andreatta--Iovita--Stevens for elliptic modular forms. }
+The aim of this paper is twofold.
+We first present a construction of the overconvergent automorphic sheaves for Siegel modular forms by generalising the perfectoid method, originally introduced by Chojecki--Hansen--Johansson for automorphic forms on compact Shimura curves over $\Q$.
+The global sections of these automorphic sheaves are precisely the overconvergent Siegel modular forms.
+In particular, one can compare these automorphic sheaves with the ones constructed by Andreatta--Iovita--Pilloni.
+Secondly, we establish an (explicit) overconvergent Eichler--Shimura morphism for Siegel modular forms, generalising the result of Andreatta--Iovita--Stevens for the elliptic modular forms.